 In this article, we cover large format FDM 3D printers.
 Mostly they are used to 3D print thermoplastics like ABS or PLA, and this includes exotic filaments (wood and metal).
 Some large format 3D printers like the Delta Wasp 3MT can also print materials that are suitable for extrusion like ceramics.

 Enlisting the help of an online 3D printing service has the additional advantage that your 3D files are processed by trained professionals who can print them off to perfection.
 Training your staff to operate a new, large format 3D printer will cost time and money; you might end up producing scrap before the prints are good enough for your small business.

-License: The text of "25 Best Large 3D Printers of Winter 2018-19" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2020 Best Large-Format 3D Printers" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.